NanoVision vs NeuroVision

 Who each tool serves best — and when to pick the other one.

-- You need a free solution for image analysis.
+- You need a free or freemium plan for initial evaluation or low-budget use.

-- You need accurate analysis of brain imaging data.
+- You need AI-assisted analysis of brain MRI and CT scans for diagnostics.

-- You need a free tool for general imaging analysis.
+- You need a free or freemium AI diagnostic imaging tool.

-- Free-tier limits are a blocker for your practice.
+- Free-tier limits are a blocker for your budget or usage needs.

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.